-Most office chairs are built for a 5-foot-10 male, leaving shorter individuals battling numbness, poor posture, and dangling feet.
-Our testing across 24 different models revealed that seat depth is the single most critical failure point for users under 5-foot-4.
+Seat depth is the single most critical failure point for office chair users under 5-foot-4.
 If a seat pan extends beyond 17 inches, you cannot sit back against the lumbar support without cutting off circulation behind your knees.
-We evaluated cylinder heights, armrest adjustability, and minimum seat depths to find chairs that actually fit petite frames.
+Most standard chairs are built for a 5-foot-10 male, leaving shorter individuals battling numbness and dangling feet.
+We tested 24 different models, measuring cylinder heights, armrest adjustability, and minimum seat depths to find chairs that actually fit petite frames.

 A proper petite chair must feature a seat height that drops below 16 inches and armrests that pivot inward to support narrower shoulders.
 Manufacturers often label standard chairs as “adjustable,” but standard gas cylinders rarely lower enough for a 5-foot-2 user to plant their feet flat.
-This guide details the exact specifications, measured in our lab, for eight chairs engineered specifically for shorter statures.
-We outline minimum seat heights, pan depths, and adjustment ranges so you can stop modifying your workspace with footrests and pillows.
+We outline the exact minimum seat heights, pan depths, and adjustment ranges for eight chairs engineered specifically for shorter statures, so you can stop modifying your workspace with ergonomic footrests and pillows.

 1. Herman Miller Aeron (Size A)